maglkp/rlplay/envs/gym-ent/README.md

-# A test env for GYM, invoke from repo main dir:
+# A test env for GYM, invoke from envs/:
 pip install -e gym-ent

 # materials